icarlosmendez/fullstack-js-app-template/README.md

 Node + Create React App + PostgreSQL + Docker Compose
 ========================================

-A project that runs a Node server, a create-react-app application and a Postgres db server via three separate containers, using Docker Compose.
+This project runs a Node server, a create-react-app client application, a Postgres db server and a pgAdmin server for db management via four separate containers, all linked via a docker controlled v-lan using Docker Compose.

-This project is largely based on the following work by mrcoles.
-Without his efforts this project would have been a lot more difficult. https://github.com/mrcoles/node-react-docker-compose
+This project is largely based on work by mrcoles.
+Without his efforts this project would have been a lot more difficult and gotten off to a super slow start.
+Review the original project here... https://github.com/mrcoles/node-react-docker-compose

-Expectations for this project are to provide an easily implementable, full-stack, JS-centric application template supported by Docker to allow for quick setup, iteration and deployment of web projects
+Expectations for this project are to provide an easily implementable, full-stack, JS-centric application template supported by Docker thereby providing a repeatable solution offering quick setup, iteration and deployment of modern JavaScript based web projects.

 As of now, (20APR2019) the project is not hardened in any way with such things as .env files or Docker secrets and the like.
 This hardening will be implemented eventually but first there will be some testing and development to get an initial data flow to and from the db as well as outlining the most basic UI elements to provide a little scaffolding that goes beyond what `create-react-app` provides upon spin up.